mtkresearch/BreezeApp-engine/docs/HOW_TO_ADD_NEW_RUNNER.md

 2. Review the architecture documentation
 3. Test with MockFirst strategy to ensure fallback works
 4. Ensure your runner follows the established patterns

+### **Enhanced Runtime Settings Integration**

+When implementing new runners, remember to:
+1. Implement `getParameterSchema()` to enable dynamic UI generation
+2. Implement `validateParameters()` for real-time validation
+3. Use runner-specific parameters from `EngineSettings` in your `load()` method
+4. Test parameter validation in the Engine Settings Activity

 **Total Time Estimate**: 30-60 minutes for a basic runner, 2-4 hours for a full-featured implementation.